 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

-Supplement Facts Serving Size: 2 Capsules Servings Per Container: 30 Amount Per Serving %Daily Value L-Theanine (Suntheanine®) Daily Value not established.
+Supplement Facts Serving Size: 2 Capsules Servings Per Container: 60 Amount Per Serving %Daily Value L-Theanine^{S1} 400 mg Daily Value not established

-Other Ingredients: HPMC (capsule), microcrystalline cellulose, stearic acid, magnesium stearate, silica, and medium-chain triglyceride oil.
+Other Ingredients: Capsule (hypromellose and water), microcrystalline cellulose, ascorbyl palmitate, and medium-chain triglyceride oil